 [Section 8 amended by No. 45 of 1996 s.
 38.]

-9. Certain compensation and expenses incurred in administration of Act payable from Consolidated Fund
+9. Certain compensation and expenses incurred in administration of Act payable from Consolidated Account

 The amount of —

 (a) any compensation paid pursuant to section 5, except where the Minister for Police has been paid the amount thereof under and in accordance with a policy of insurance obtained pursuant to section 8;